Sustainability

 Sun, Soil & Seed

-POET’s enduring vision to create a world in sync with nature began over 30 years ago.
-As the world’s largest producer of bioethanol and a leader in other bioproducts, we strive to revitalize global agriculture and provide practical, plant-based alternatives to decrease our dependence on fossil fuels.
+POET’s enduring vision to create a world in sync with nature began nearly 40 years ago.
+As the world’s largest producer of biofuel and a global leader in sustainable bioproducts, we strive to harness the power of agriculture to provide practical, plant-based alternatives to fossil fuels.

 Read POET's Sustainability Report